 Plan Type/Plan Name

 There are many different kinds of health insurance plans.
 Insurance companies list the type of plan on your ID card to help healthcare providers file claims properly.
+For some plan types, the plan type will be listed on the ID card (example: HMO), while Medicaid and Child Health Plus cards will feature each program’s respective logo.
 Each plan type has different ways of handling referrals, in- and out-of-network providers, and out-of-pocket costs.
 The most common types are:

 - HMO (health maintenance organizations)

 - HDHP (high deductible health plans)